Dotdashcom/take-home-webdriver-test/README.md

     + Open in New Tab: http://localhost:7080/windows Test Link Opens in new tab.
     - Notification Message: http://localhost:7080/notification_message_rendered Test notification Message.

-2. Open a Pull Request for Code Review.

-## Submission Rubrics

 ### General Requirements
-- [X] All tests should contain @Test annotation.
+- [X] All tests contain @Test annotation.
-- [X] All tests should provide a setup and tear down mechanism that closes the browser.
+- [X] All tests provide a setup and tear down mechanism that closes the browser.
-- [X] All tests should run successfully from IDE.
-Provide a way to run tests on unix based OS.
+- [X] All tests run successfully from IDE.
+A way to run tests on unix based OS is provided.